Skip to content

 What should I do if a transaction is pending for a long time or fails after I sign it?

 Don't keep re-signing the same transaction.
 Check your wallet activity/history, make sure you have enough XLM for fees, then retry once.
-If it keeps failing, try a smaller amount (you may be hitting a limit or cap).
+If it keeps failing, try a smaller amount (you may be hitting a limit).

 What happens if I don't have enough XLM to pay network fees?